Whistleblowers in the nuclear power and nuclear weapons industries are specifically protected under section 211 of the Energy Reorganization Act.

 - Exemplary damages are available under the Safe Drinking Water Act and Toxic Substances Control Act.
 To view a major decision on damages in a nuclear case, see Hobby v.
 Georgia Power Co.

-If you need additional help or contact an attorney, you can contact us using the NWC Legal Assistance Program and submit a Confidential Intake form .
+If you need additional help or want to contact an attorney, please fill out a confidential intake form.
+To learn more about NWC’s Legal Assistance Program and how we assist whistleblowers, please visit our Find an Attorney page here.
 Also, The New Whistleblower's Handbook: A Step-by-Step Guide to Doing What's Right and Protecting Yourself is the first-ever consumer's guide to whistleblowing.
 It contains twenty-five clear and comprehensive rules that fully explain the how to effectively blow the whistle.
 This book is also available directly from the publisher, or at a public library.
 It is very important that you review this resource in order to determine what laws may protect you and whether you need to take immediate action to protect your rights.

 The material in this FAQ may not reflect the most current legal developments.
 The content and interpretation of the law addressed herein is subject to revision.
 We disclaim all liability in respect to actions taken or not taken based on any or all the contents of this website or in this FAQ.
 Before acting on any information or material in this web site, we strongly recommend you seek a qualified whistleblower attorney.